grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 Once you have staged your changes, you can commit them with `git commit -s`.
 `git` opens your text editor where you can type a commit message.

+{{% admonition type="note" %}}
-> **Note:** The `-s` flag adds a `Signed-off-by` message to your commits that states you agree to the terms published at https://developercertificate.org/ for that particular commit.
+The `-s` flag adds a `Signed-off-by` message to your commits that states you agree to the terms published at https://developercertificate.org/ for that particular commit.

-> This is a requirement for a number of repositories.
+This is a requirement for a number of repositories.
+{{% /admonition %}}

 The first line of a message is the subject.
 Commit subjects should be descriptive and concise and are typically written in the imperative, present tense.